 This feature actively “erases” travel purchases charged to your card, although you can only use it for travel purchases made within the previous 90 days.
 When you compare this redemption option to other travel programs offered by competing credit cards, it’s easy to see just how convenient this is.
 Instead of searching for award availability with an airline or hotel program, you simply use your credit card to pay for any travel you want.
 After the fact, you’ll “erase” all or part of your purchases using your Capital One miles.

 This feature also makes it possible for you to book travel with miles you don’t quite yet have.
-Imagine for a moment you’re trying to earn the welcome bonus on the Venture Card, which is 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, equal to $750 in travel.
+Imagine for a moment you’re trying to earn the welcome bonus on the Venture Card, which is 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $750 in travel.
 In that case, you could charge $4,000 in purchases to your card within three months (including at least $750 in travel expenses), earn the welcome bonus, then let Capital One erase purchases of travel made within the last 90 days using your miles.

 Be aware that you can redeem your miles this way in any increments you want, meaning you can use your Capital One miles to cover a $3,000 vacation package or a $12 taxi ride.
 Because the Capital One Purchase Eraser rules are so flexible, you can use your miles in small increments or save them up to cover a large travel purchase all at once.

 Capital One Purchase Eraser: How to use it